kschuler/guide/guidelines/making-stimuli.md

 ### How to find image stimuli

+When you are looking for images to use as stimuli, generally any open-source image search tool works well.
+You can see some sources I recommend on my [favorite tools](../tools/favorites.md) page, including past stimuli used in the lab.

 ### How to edit image stimuli

 There are two ways in which I typically edit image stimuli: removing background and re-sizing.
 I like to edit images with [Inkscape](https://inkscape.org/en/), an open-source vector graphics editor.
 To show how to remove background and re-size images in [Inkscape](https://inkscape.org/en/), we will edit this picture of doughnuts.